Exchanges iron out kinks as Facebook IPO looms

 Just last week, the day before Nasdaq began its IPO tests, the IPO of a small Nasdaq-listed company went awry and a batch of trades had to be canceled.

-Shares of Andina Acquisition Corp (ANDA.O), which focuses on mergers and acquisitions in Colombia, were priced to trade at $10 on Thursday, but in a brief period a series of quotes went through as high as $139,999.99, Reuters data shows.
+Shares of Andina Acquisition Corp, which focuses on mergers and acquisitions in Colombia, were priced to trade at $10 on Thursday, but in a brief period a series of quotes went through as high as $139,999.99, Reuters data shows.
 The quotes were canceled about an hour later.

 Asked about the Andina IPO, a Nasdaq spokesman declined to comment.